renesas-rz/meta-renesas-ai/meta-benchmark/README.md

 # meta-benchmark

-This meta-layer provides benchmark tools for Arm NN SDK, Caffe2, TensorFlow, TensorFlow Lite, ONNX Runtime and OpenCV.
+This meta-layer provides benchmark tools for Arm NN SDK, TensorFlow, TensorFlow Lite, ONNX Runtime and OpenCV.

 Each framework has its own benchmark tool.

 * For Arm NN SDK, it is armnnBenchmark and armnnTFLiteDelegateBenchmark
-* For Caffe2, it is caffe2_Benchmark.sh
 * For Google Coral TPU, it is google-coral-tpu-benchmark
 * For TensorFlow, it is tensorflowBenchmark
 * For TensorFlow-lite, it is tensorflow-lite-benchmark